chaijs/chai-json-schema/README.md

     chai.tv4.dropSchemas();

 For more API methods and info on the validator see the [tv4 documentation](https://github.com/geraintluff/tv4#api).

-### Cyclical objects
+### Non-standard tv4 properties

+**Cyclical objects**

-There is a non-standard tv4 property that will be passed to the internal `tv4.validateResult()` call to enable [support for cyclical objects](https://github.com/geraintluff/tv4#cyclical-javascript-objects).
+This will be passed to the internal `tv4` validate call to enable [support for cyclical objects](https://github.com/geraintluff/tv4#cyclical-javascript-objects).
 It allows tv4 to validate normal javascipt structures (instead of pure JSON) without risk of entering a loop on cyclical references.

     chai.tv4.cyclicCheck = true;

 This is slightly slower then regular validation so it is disabled by default.

+**Ban unknown properties**

+    chai.tv4.banUnknown = true;

+Passed to the internal `tv4` validate call makes validation fail on unknown properties.
+Use this to make sure your objects do not contain undesirable data.

 ### Remote references